midtown-ai/glossary/glossary/r.md

 # Residual

- Y - estimateY for a given X. Use the residual in the loss function. <!> How do you use the residuals in the loss function? absolute values? not easy to work with.
+ Y - estimateY for a given X. Use the residual in the loss function. :warning: How do you use the residuals in the loss function? absolute values? not easy to work with.
 Squares?
 Yes.

  See also [R], [Linear Regression], [Loss Function]